MyProductsKft/VitalCoin/doc/README.md

 Unpack the files into a directory, and then run vitalcoin-qt.exe.

-### OS X
+### macOS

-Drag Vitalcoin-Core to your applications folder, and then run Vitalcoin-Core.
+Drag Vitalcoin Core to your applications folder, and then run Vitalcoin Core.

 ### Need Help?